applidget/ftp2s3/Readme.md

-#fswatcher + docker
+#ftp2s3 + docker

 Spawn a ftp server and upload every images onto a S3 bucket

-#fswatcher
+#ftp2s3

-The `fswatcher` binary is a Go program that listens for changes on a given directory, when an image (.png, .jpg or .jpeg) is created in this directory it's uploaded onto a S3 bucket.
+The `ftp2s3` binary is a Go program that listens for changes on a given directory, when an image (.png, .jpg or .jpeg) is created in this directory it's uploaded onto a S3 bucket.
 If the upload is successful, the image is locally destroyed.

 ###Usage